omunroe-com/http2specwiki/TlsRequirements.md

 Note that it is defined as a list, and client preference is highlighted as an important aspect of the protocol.

-## Server Information Availability
+## Server Cipher Suite and Protocol Selection

 If a client offers what is known to the server to be a h2-compatible cipher suite, the server can choose h2 provided that ALPN also includes h2; if neither is true, the server will stay on h1.

-However, if the TLS implementation in use by the server does not the decisions of cipher suite to use and protocol to use to be linked, it's possible that a cipher suite will be negotiated that is disallowed by HTTP/2.
+However, if the TLS implementation in use by the server does not allow the decisions of cipher suite to use and protocol to use to be linked, it's possible that a cipher suite will be negotiated that is disallowed by HTTP/2.

 This effectively prevents conformant deployment of h2 on such platforms, until they are modified or alternate implementations of TLS are used.